Crime and Disorder Act 1998

 The Crime and Disorder Act 1998 (c.
 37) is an act of the Parliament of the United Kingdom.
 The act was published on 2 December 1997 and received royal assent in July 1998.
-Its key areas were the introduction of Anti-Social Behaviour Orders, Sex Offender Orders, Parenting Orders, granting local authorities more responsibilities with regards to strategies for reducing crime and disorder, and the introduction of law specific to 'racially aggravated' offences.
+Its key areas were the introduction of Anti-Social Behaviour Orders, Sex Offender Orders, Parenting Orders, granting local authorities more responsibilities with regard to strategies for reducing crime and disorder, and the introduction of law specific to 'racially aggravated' offences.
 The act also abolished rebuttable presumption that a child is doli incapax (the presumption that a person between ten and fourteen years of age is incapable of committing an offence) and formally abolished the death penalty for the last civilian offences carrying it, namely treason and piracy.

 The bill had also included a reduction in the age of consent for homosexual acts from 18 to 16.
-However, this provision was removed by the House of Lords; it would eventually be enacted two years later by the Sexual Offences (Amendment) Act.
+However, this provision was removed by the House of Lords; it would eventually be enacted two years later by the Sexual Offences (Amendment) Act 2000.

+Purpose

+The legislation was intended to reduce the time between an arrest and sentencing of a young person.